20+ smartphone apps you should delete before 2022

 Apps that you spend way too much money in

 Apps can suck money from your bank account in another way: by making it way too easy to buy things.
-Don’t get me wrong, food delivery apps are fantastic, but they also make it tempting to buy an $18 Big Mac meal every night in a few taps when you could walk down the street and pick one up for $6.
+Don’t get me wrong, food delivery apps are fantastic, but they also make it tempting to buy an $18 Big Mac meal every night in a few taps, when you could otherwise walk down the street and pick one up for $6.
 Likewise, while apps from Amazon, Target, and Best Buy make shopping fast and convenient, it might be a bad sign if you’re losing track of just how much you buy in them.

 So what to do?
 Go through your bank statements and add up all the transactions from anything you buy via the apps on your phone.
 If they add up to a shocking amount, delete the apps to curb the urge to splurge every time you unlock your phone.